+- Early Christian displays,

+- Craft shop,

-- Cafeteria.
+- Cafeteria,

 - Multi-purpose space, and

 - Outdoor areas.

 The implementation of this project, allied to planned interventions to enhance the public realm adjacent to the Round Tower, will enhance Clondalkin's appeal and attract visitors to this part of the County.